History and legend

 - Image gallery – Undavalli Caves.
 Andhra Pradesh.
 INDIA. by Dr. Mohammed T. Kahn.
 Worldisround.
 Last accessed in 10 May 2010

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and may be no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

 Buddhist shrines

-Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs and practices.
-There exists rich tradition of architecture expressed in Buddhist temples and monasteries.
+Buddhism is one of the world religions and at the same time is a spiritual philosophy with diverse traditions, beliefs, and practices.
+There exists a rich tradition of architecture expressed in Buddhist temples and monasteries.

 Recommended books